jsbaan/jsbaan.github.io/_posts/2025-01-14-ai-chat-app-from-scratch-part-2.md

 Let’s take a look at how our Container Apps they scale.
 Container Apps can scale to zero, which means they have zero replicas and stop running (and stop incurring costs).
 This is a feature of the serverless paradigm, where infrastructure is provisioned on demand.
 [The invisible Envoy proxy handles scaling](https://techcommunity.microsoft.com/blog/startupsatmicrosoftblog/from-chaos-to-clarity-simplifying-your-networking-with-azure-container-apps/4034625) based on triggers, like concurrent HTTP requests.
 Spawning new replicas may take some time, which is called cold-start.
 We set the minimum number of replicas to 1 to avoid cold starts and the resulting timeout errors for first requests.

-The default scaling rule is a new replica for 10 concurrent HTTP requests.
+The default scaling rule creates a new replica whenever an existing replica receives 10 concurrent HTTP requests.
 This applies to the UI and the database API.
 To test whether this scaling rule makes sense, we would have to perform load testing to simulate real user traffic and see what each Container App replica can handle individually.
-My guess is that individual replicas can handle a lot more concurrent request than 10.
+My guess is that they can handle a lot more concurrent request than 10, and we could relax the rule.

 ### 3.5.1 Scaling language model inference <a name="3-5-1"></a>

-The language model API requires a bit more finetuning.
-Each replica handles incoming requests sequentially, and I found that the default of 0.5 virtual CPU cores and 1GB memory gives very slow response times: up to 30 seconds for generating 128 tokens with a context window of 1024 (these parameters are defined in the LM API’s Dockerfile).
+Even with our small, quantized model, language model inference requires much more compute than a simple FastAPI app.
+The inference server handles incoming requests sequentially, and the default Container App resources of 0.5 virtual CPU cores and 1GB memory result in very slow response times: up to 30 seconds for generating 128 tokens with a context window of 1024 (these parameters are defined in the [LM API's Dockerfile](https://github.com/jsbaan/ai-app-from-scratch/blob/main/lm-api/Dockerfile)).

-Increasing vCPU to 2 and memory to 4GB gives much better inference speed, and handles about 10 concurrent requests relatively quickly.
-I configured the http scaling rule very tightly at 2 concurrent requests, so whenever even 2 users use the app at the same time, the LM API will scale out.
+Increasing vCPU to 2 and memory to 4GB gives much better inference speed, and handles about 10 requests within 30 seconds.
+I configured the http scaling rule very tightly at 2 concurrent requests, so whenever 2 users chat at the same time, the LM API will scale out.

-With 5 maximum replicas, I think this will allow for roughly 10-40 concurrent users, depending on the length of the chat histories.
-Now, obviously, this is a flimsy demo and not very large-scale.
-However, I hope it demonstrates the principles of cloud deployment and scaling.
-With a higher budget, we could increase vCPUs, memory and the number of replicas, or ultimately move to GPU-based inference (more on that later).
+With 5 maximum replicas, I think this will allow for roughly 10–40 concurrent users, depending on the length of the chat histories.
+Now, obviously, this isn't very large-scale, but with a higher budget, we could increase vCPUs, memory and the number of replicas.
+Ultimately we would need to move to GPU-based inference.
+More on that later.

 ## 3.6 Custom domain name & HTTPS <a name="3-6"></a>